0

 Introduction into Smart Switches and Controllers

-The convenience of a smart home is undeniable.
+Smart home automation is the new cool kid on the block. .
 Imagine turning on lights with your voice, setting schedules for lights, pumps and appliances, and creating custom lighting scenes with just a tap.
 This magic is powered by smart switches and controllers, transforming your ordinary home into an automated haven.
 A typical smart home requires some smart devices such as smart switches, bulbs, sensors and a controller.
 The controller is the brains of your smart home.
 It can reside in your home or in the cloud – with obvious pros and cons for each method.

 Taking Control of Your Home: Smart Switches and Controllers